joseph-liew/Diverse-Assign/README.md

 > However, it is possible to adapt the code to increase the weight of certain columns.
 This is useful for increasing the representation of minority groups.

 - While current implementation maximises value, the solution is not complete.
 And this could mean we do not arrive at the global maximum.
 I.e. it's possible to get stuck on a local maximum.
-> Potentially, the "MAC-like" problem reduction could be replaced with a two-agent adversarial search.
+> Potentially, the "AC-3-like" problem reduction could be replaced with a two-agent adversarial search.
 This might create a complete solution, by pruning suboptimal solutions.
 (I.e. we are sure the global maximum was achieved.)

 - As the number of rows or features increases, processing time can increase significantly.
 > This could be addressed by tweaking the Simulated Annealing cooling rate and the number of instances to create.
 (At the cost of increased likelihood of getting stuck at a local maximum.)